cross-seed/cross-seed.org/docs/tutorials/linking.md

 #### When to use symlinks

 -   Your setup doesn't move files around
--   You have separate drives (e.g. for leeching vs seeding) and therefore cannot use hardlinks
 -   You want to stop cross-seeding torrents when originals are deleted, but don't use [**qbit_manage**](https://github.com/StuffAnThings/qbit_manage)
     -   This will present as cross-seeded torrents with missing files errors in